azurestandard/azure-angular-providers/README.md

 Use the `AzureProduct` factory to manage a product with different packaging (e.g. “2.7 ozs.” and “12 x 2.7 ozs.”).
 Calling:

-    AzureProduct(product_code)
+    AzureProduct(product_id)

 will return a *new* `Product` instance with the following properties:

-* `products`, an array of product objects with the various packaging versions of the requested product.
+* `packaging`, an array of `PackagedProduct` instances with the various packaging options for the product.
-* `product`, the currently selected product (which is also in the `products` array).
+* `packaged`, the currently selected `PackagedProduct` (which is also in the `packaging` array).
-* `code`, the currently selected product's code, which is mostly useful as a value for [ng-model on select widgets][select] and the like to avoid accidentally editing `product.code`.
+* `code`, the code for the currently selected packaged product, which is mostly useful as a value for [ng-model on select widgets][select] and the like to avoid accidentally editing `packaged.code`.
-* `selectPackaging(product_code)`, a method for changing the currently selected packaging (selection will not persist beyond page refreshes).
+* `selectPackaging(packaged_product_code)`, a method for changing the currently selected packaged product (selection will not persist beyond page refreshes).

+The `PackagedProduct` instances have the following properties:

+* `packaged`, the data for the packaged-project as returned from the API.
 * `categories()`, a method returning an array of `AzureCategory` instances for each category associated with this product.
 * `primaryCategory()`, a method returning the primary `AzureCategory`